 Trumpeter Avishai Cohen with The Collective

-The Avishai Cohen with The Collective concert is a part of the 2014 Reno Jazz Festival, Thursday, April 10, 2014 7:30 p.m. at Nightingale Concert Hall.
-The concert is included in the Jazz Fan, Full Festival and Thursday passes.
-Visit the Reno Jazz Festival Web site for more ticket information.
+The Avishai Cohen peformed with The Collective concert as a part of the 2014 Reno Jazz Festival, Thursday, April 10, 2014 7:30 p.m. at Nightingale Concert Hall.
+The concert was included in the Jazz Fan, Full Festival and Thursday passes.

 The following is from Avishai Cohen's Web site and/or press kit.